Crypto-grid/contracts/README.md

+# Crypto-Grid
+This will be a hyper realistic Play to Earn (P2E) crypto currency mining simulator.
+The game will leverage its own token $GRID and users will own nfts relating to land and equipment.

+# $Grid Proposed Tokenomics (TBC)
+Total Supply: 150,000,000
+Development fund/Game Treasury: 15% of total supply Private Funding: 10% of total supply
+The rest of the tokens are proposed to incentivize players e.g. mining rewards.
+4% of any nft sale will return to the game treasury.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.